Ken Kratz

-Kenneth "Ken" R. Kratz (born 1960/61) is an American former lawyer who served as district attorney of Calumet County, Wisconsin.
+Kenneth "Ken" R. Kratz (born 1960/61) is a former American lawyer who served as district attorney of Calumet County, Wisconsin.
 He gained attention for trying a highly publicized homicide case, State of Wisconsin v.
 Steven Avery (2007), in which Avery and his nephew Brendan Dassey were both convicted.
 The trial served as the subject of Making a Murderer (2015), a 10-episode documentary series produced by Netflix.

 Kratz resigned from his office in October 2010 after a sexting scandal; he had sent sexual texts to a 26-year-old domestic violence victim whose ex-boyfriend he was prosecuting.
 Several other women whom he met as district attorney also complained to authorities that he had approached them with inappropriate sexual behavior.
 As a result, in 2014, Kratz's law license was suspended for four months by the Wisconsin Supreme Court.
 In 2013, he settled a civil suit by the first woman who had brought the complaint against him.